Karim-aitt/crm-clientes/README.md

 This project is a simple CRM for **anyone** where the user (administrator) can administrate his clients.

 I'm using a json-server typicode for hosting the API.
+So any modification of the web values won't be applied, but it's enough to visualize the main purpose.

-You can visualize this [here]()
+You can visualize this [here](https://reliable-valkyrie-b34511.netlify.app/clientes)

+Run this web:
+- To run this web you have to deploy a json-server with: **json-server --watch db.json --port 4000**  in your terminal (You must to have installed it before).
-You can run it in your local with the command **npm run dev**.
+- In your IDE or Text Editor you can run the web with: **npm run dev** in the project terminal.